AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

   - Highly skilled penetration testers working towards a set predefined goal
   - Different missions involved include either Physical access, System Access, Social engineering etc or a mix of all
   - Simulates how a real world attacker will gain access to the system
-  - Need to do a virtual map of all aspects, rooms/security features+location/weapons used/external features/internal features/patterns/look like you belong there/act confident and go in, utilise a rubber ducky to do a reverse shell exploit within building and ALWAYS BE PREPARED TO BE QUESTIONED.
+  - Need to do a virtual map of all aspects, rooms/security features+location/weapons used/external features/internal features/patterns/look like you belong there/act confident and go in, utilise a rubber ducky to do a reverse shell exploit within building and ALWAYS BE PREPARED TO BE QUESTIONED

 **Traditional**
   - Specific